Why I call myself a multidisciplinary creative

 To understand my design journey, I have to start at the beginning.
 I spent most of my junior and senior year of high school in a pandemic.
 The thing that kept me going?
 My 7 am graphic design class.
 And I’m not a morning person.

-When I started college, a career in tech was everyone's dream.
+When I started college, a career in tech felt like a sure thing.
 Learn to code, work hard, and you'd be set for life.
-I figured I could blend my passion for creativity with technical implementation and build a stable career out of it.
+I figured I could blend my passion for creativity with technical skills and build a stable career out of it.

 Fast-forward to now: I'm working as a web designer and developer for a seed-stage startup.
 I get to problem-solve and think creatively every day.
 And even though my role is mostly front-end, it requires creative strategy, collaboration, and constant iteration.
 I get to practice skills that aren't bound to any single discipline.